AlvaroGS7/DevOpsLearning/GoogleCloud/concepts/concepts.md

 ## Google Cloud Functions
 Serverless compute service that allows developers to build and deploy event-driven functions that automatically scale as needed without requiring the management of underlying infrastructure.

 Powerful tool for building event-driven, serverless applications and workflows.
-It's particularly useful for tasks that need to respond quickly to changes in data, perform lightweight processing, and integrate with other Google Cloud services.
+It's particularly useful for tasks that need to respond quickly to changes in data, perform lightweight processing, and integrate with other Google Cloud services.<br>
  - Can be triggered by events from various sources, such as:
 	-   **Cloud Storage:** Respond to changes in objects within a storage bucket.
 	-   **Cloud Pub/Sub:** React to messages published to a pub/sub topic.
 	-   **HTTP:** Create HTTP-triggered functions to respond to HTTP requests.
 	-   **Firestore:** Trigger functions based on changes in Firestore documents.
-	-   **Firebase Authentication:** Trigger functions when users are authenticated or their profiles are updated.
+	-   **Firebase Authentication:** Trigger functions when users are authenticated or their profiles are updated.<br>

  -  **You don't need to manage servers or infrastructure.**
  - **Supports multiple programming languages**, including *Node.js, Python, Go, and Java.* This flexibility allows you to use the language you're most comfortable with.